sidewinder2020/checks-for-understanding/module-4/backend/week_one.md

 it minimizes and concatenates our css, js, sass, svgs, etc - and packages them to be sent to the browswer

-7. When/why do you want to use event delegation? a good use case would be applying event delegation when assigning an event listener to the parent element (which bubbles up to the child elements), instead of to 1 specific node
+7. When/why do you want to use event delegation? a good use case would be applying event delegation when assigning an event listener to the parent element (allowing you to listen for click/whatever events on any of the child elements - and even go as far as to tell you which one), instead of to 1 specific node

 8. What's `npm` and what do we use it for? node package manager - it's our new bundler